martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 ## Application dependencies

 Dependencies are really important.
-But when saving too much dependency logging it can lead to a lot of money.
-This query will give you insights into the biggest dependencies, it is a multiply of the number of calls and the size of all dependencies, the same as with traces.
+But when writing too much dependency logging it can lead to unwanted costs.
+This query will give you insights into the dependencies that have a great economic footprint in your Log Analytics Workspace.
+The EuroCost is determined by the sum of `_BilledSize` size of all dependencies given in Gb, multiplied by `2,52`.

+The `DataTotalSize` field indicates the data size, this can contain for example the Database query when that is enabled in your logging.
+If this value is big and the count of this dependency is high this might be a hotspot to act on.

 ```sql {linenos=table,file=AppDependenciesByCosts.kusto}
 ```

+## Health checks

+A special mention is for health checks, do you need the full trace and dependency tree for every health check call?
+Make sure to exclude those unwanted requests and dependencies.
+Only when the check fails or a 200 ok result is necessary to keep.

 ## Dashboard